Dr-Mo-Khalaf/Dr-Mo-Khalaf/README.md

 - 👋 Hi, I’m Dr Mohammed Khalaf
-- 👀 With over 15 years of experience in DevOps, AI, Machine Learning, Deep Learning, full-stack development, and embedded systems, I am a dedicated technologist passionate about driving innovation and creating cutting-edge solutions.
+- 👀 With over 15 years of experience in DevOps, AI, ML Machine Learning, DL Deep Learning, NLP, full-stack development, and embedded systems, I am a dedicated technologist passionate about driving innovation and creating cutting-edge solutions.

 **Proficient in:**